Cologne Stadtbahn: Tunnel collapse and delays

 On 3 March 2009 the building of the city's archive collapsed into the first stage's tunnel under construction on the Severinstraße between stations Severinstraße and Heumarkt, killing two people.
 Poor construction, the theft of necessary iron reinforcements and several ground water break-ins into the tunnel, which were not reported or controlled properly by the construction company, are among the alleged causes for this catastrophe.

 In 2012, line 5 was re-routed from its previous terminus Reichensbergerplatz to the already finished part of the NSS, now serving Rathaus (city hall) station.
 A further expansion to Heumarkt opened in December 2013.
 The 4 stations south of the collapse, Bonner Wall to Severinstraße, and the 2nd stage of the project were opened on 13 December 2015, served by line 17.

 The next step of the expansion will be an above ground extension from the Marktstr.
 Station down Bonner Straße, through Bayenthal.
 Construction started in January 2022 and should be completed at the end of 2025.
 Full operation of the North-South Rail Tunnel will not be achieved until 2029 due to the issues of stabilizing the section of tunnel that collapsed in 2009.

 Cost

-The extra cost of approximately 4 million euro is planned to mitigate the negative perception of the NSS project due to the collapse as well as budget increases, late completion (originally planned for 2011) and disruption.
+The extra cost of approximately 400 million euro is planned to mitigate the negative perception of the NSS project due to the collapse as well as budget increases, late completion (originally planned for 2011) and disruption.
 To avoid the possible destruction of archaeological artefacts underneath one of the oldest cities in Germany, the NSS was bored down to nearly 30 m below ground level.
 At the location of the future stations, however, archaeological digs were still required and are cited as one of the reasons for the already significant cost overruns.
 While initially estimated to cost around 600 million euro, the current price tag is calculated at around 960 million euro.
-Because the second stage, connecting the tunnel to the line along the Rhine river has not yet been tendered, but is expected to cost another 100 million, total cost is expected to be 1.1 billion euro.
+The second stage has not been tenderded yet: in this stage, the tunnel will be connected to the line along the Rhine river, and it is expected to cost another 100 million, bringing the total cost to about 1.1 billion euro.